top of page

 Nov 11, 20253 min read

-The Gray Divorce Phenomenon: When Happily Ever After Has a Plot Twist
+The Gray Divorce Phenomenon: What Happens When Long Marriages End After 50

-The Shame of Being Divorced at 50 (and Why I’m No Longer Apologizing for It) I recently listened to a segment of Oprah’s podcast where women — and their children — spoke candidly about the gray divorce phenomenon (I added the link below).
-There were tears, laughter, and that unmistakable relief of hearing someone else say, “Yes, me too.”
-What struck me most was the honesty — not just from the women, but from their adult children, who were still figuring out what family even m
+Gray divorce — the term for marriages ending after 50 — is one of the fastest growing trends nobody wants to talk about openly.
+Until now.
+The Shame of Being Divorced at 50 (and Why I'm No Longer Apologizing for It) I recently listened to a segment of Oprah's podcast where women — and their children — spoke candidly about the gray divorce phenomenon (I added the link below).
+There were tears, laughter, and that unmistakable relief of hearing someone else say, "Yes, me too."
+W

 Chris